austinsonger/Travel-Log/README.md

 # Travel-Log

-## Bucket List of Places I wanted to Visit
+## Bucket List of Places I want to Visit

 - Germany